NinoRisteski/ninoristeski.github.io/blogs/how-i-started-contributing-to-tinygrad.md

 I checked shapes and basic invariants with the flag on and off across common head counts, then compared outputs to PyTorch where available (with reasonable tolerances).
 I also skimmed call sites to ensure the added keyword didn't break existing usage.

-**Tinygrad principle**: Mirror upstream semantics when it helps users, keep the surface small, and cover changes with direct tests.

 ---